 Features:

-- 2 channel 12 bit resolution digital to analogue output (DAC)
+- 2 channel 12-bit resolution analogue output (DAC)

-Expander Pi is a versatile digital and analogue expansion board.
-It allows you to connect your Raspberry Pi to switches, lights, sensors, and many other devices giving you a way to communicate with the outside world.
+Expander Pi is a versatile digital and analogue development board for the Raspberry Pi and other compatible single-board computers.
+It allows you to connect to switches, lights, sensors, and many other devices, allowing you to communicate with the outside world.

-The Expander Pi plugs onto the GPIO port on your Raspberry Pi and can be securely fitted to the Raspberry Pi using the optional mounting kit.
-It is powered through the host Raspberry Pi using the GPIO port or via the on-board power connector.
-Extended pins on the GPIO connector allowing you to stack the Expander Pi along with other expansion boards.
+The Expander Pi plugs into the GPIO port on your Raspberry Pi and can be securely fitted to the Raspberry Pi using the optional mounting kit.
+It is powered through the host Raspberry Pi using the GPIO port or the onboard power connector.
+Extended pins on the GPIO connector allow you to stack the Expander Pi and other development boards.

-Using the Expander Pi you can connect 8 analogue inputs, 2 analogue outputs and 16 digital input or outputs to your Raspberry Pi.
-The Expander Pi also features an on-board Real Time Clock (RTC) to ensure that your Raspberry Pi always has the correct date and time.
+Using the Expander Pi, you can connect 8 analogue inputs, 2 analogue outputs and 16 digital inputs or outputs to your Raspberry Pi.
+The Expander Pi also features an onboard Real Time Clock (RTC) to ensure that your Raspberry Pi always has the correct date and time.

 Mounting holes are provided so you can securely bolt the Expander Pi to your Raspberry Pi with our mounting kit (sold separately).

-The 8 analogue to digital converter is a 12 bit resolution using a Microchip MCP3208 8-Channel 12-Bit A/D Converters with SPI Serial Interface with a maximum sample rate of 100 ksps and includes a 4.096 volt precision voltage reference.
-Please note the maximum sample rate is dependant on the programming language used and the CPU speed and usage.
+The 8 analogue to digital converter is a 12-bit resolution using a Microchip MCP3208 8-Channel 12-Bit A/D Converters with SPI Serial Interface with a maximum sample rate of 100 ksps and includes a 4.096 volt precision voltage reference.
+Please note the maximum sample rate is dependent on the programming language used and the CPU speed and usage.
 A separate Vref pin is included allowing you to use an external voltage reference.
-If you do choose to use an external voltage reference you will need to disconnect the onboard voltage reference IC by removing the solder bridge from jumper J1.
+If you use an external voltage reference, you must disconnect the onboard voltage reference IC by removing the solder bridge from jumper J1.
 Failing to remove the J1 solder bridge when using an external reference could cause damage to the onboard voltage reference or your external reference circuitry.

-The Real Time Clock uses the DS1307 RTC real time clock and a CR2032 battery to maintain the date and time when the main system power is not available.
+The Real Time Clock uses the DS1307 RTC real-time clock and a CR2032 battery to maintain the date and time when the main system power is unavailable.

 Warning: Do not connect the Expander Pi to your Raspberry Pi when the power is connected without a CR2032 battery installed.
 This can cause damage to the DS1307 RTC chip.